 Many people follow what financial experts say: Invest in cryptocurrency, accrue assets, find different sources of income, financial freedom, and on and on.

-I don’t say that it’s bad.
-But I admit, I find it deceiving.
-Because it makes us think that if we’re not following them, we’re not being wise, or worse we’re living life wrong.
+I’m not saying it’s bad though.
+But I’m skeptical.
+I find it deceiving.
+It makes me think that if I’m not following them, I’m not being wise, or worse I’m living life wrong.

 I don’t know.
 I’m probably the worst person when it comes to finances.
 So don’t trust me.

-There’s one thing I know, though, which is universal:
+But there’s one thing I know which is universal:

 What works for one person or a group of people doesn’t mean will work for every individual.

-Just because many people find crycptocurrencies helpful doesn’t mean it will work for everyone.
+Just because many people find cryptocurrencies helpful doesn’t mean it will work for everyone.
 And just because many people find real-estate investments beneficial doesn’t mean it’ll work for everyone, too.

-Same principle applies to almost every aspect of life.
+Same principle applies to different aspects of life.